 Personal development is very important in ecommerce.
 As it’s such a fast-moving business you need to continually learn and develop to cope with the demands of the industry.
 Psychometric tests are a good way to understand your personality type in the context of the working environment.

 Knowing these details about yourself and the individuals within your team helps to get the right balance and reveal where you have gaps.
-We use our DNA Profile Tool at Space 48.
+We use a DNA Profile Tool at Space 48.
 It categorises people into four colour personality types; red, blue, green and yellow.

 A successful ecommerce business requires an even balance of personality types, as too many of one colour (such as reds) will result in conflict, whilst too many of another (such as yellows) will result in lots of ideas and no implementation.